-“Although schools in rural areas provide theoretical knowledge to children about the importance of trees and their fruits, they do not engage them in practical learning and yet they possess vast land which, if utilised could provide demonstration sites for practical learning.
+“Although schools in rural areas provide theoretical knowledge to children about the importance of trees and their fruits, they do not engage them in practical learning and yet they possess the vast land which, if utilised could provide demonstration sites for practical learning.
 Besides gaining knowledge, if fruit trees were planted at school, they would supplement on the nutrition and health of the pupils as well as generate some income for the schools.

 However, fruit tree planting is currently a relatively low-key economic activity in rural schools in Uganda.
 This is attributed to the fact that school management demonstrates little interest and practical skills in environmental protection and preservation and how to use the environment profitably and yet sustainably.
 Other barriers include; low technical and organizational capacities of rural schools partly due to the limited institutional government support and extension services and a lack of access to relevant information and essential farm inputs and tools.
-This project therefore, is to support specific changes that will lead to a greater role of Primary pupils assisted by school teachers in planting fruit tree resources in the school compound to increase appreciation, learning and livelihoods of the children through the project entitled “planting fruit trees for healthier populations and better environment.”
+This project, therefore, is to support specific changes that will lead to a greater role of Primary pupils assisted by school teachers in planting fruit tree resources in the school compound to increase appreciation, learning and livelihoods of the children through the project entitled “planting fruit trees for healthier populations and a better environment.”

-It will be implemented in five primary schools over a period of 18 months, i.e from February 2017 to October 2018 in rural schools, located in a district is one of the regions experiencing long droughts and worst hit by famine in the country currently.
-In this project, School administration, school management committee and school children leaders will be trained on the contribution of trees on environmental protection and preservation, the need for establishment of environmental clubs in schools.
-In these sessions, educational materials to increase teachers’ and children’s awareness on environmental concerns will be distributed.
+It will be implemented in five primary schools over a period of 18 months, i.e. from February 2017 to October 2018 in rural schools, located in a district is one of the regions experiencing long droughts and worst hit by famine in the country currently.
+In this project, School administration, school management committee and school children leaders will be trained on the contribution of trees on environmental protection and preservation, the need for the establishment of environmental clubs in schools.
+In these sessions, educational materials to increase teachers’ and children’s awareness of environmental concerns will be distributed.

 Seed saplings and farm inputs will be purchased and distributed to schools.
-Members of the environment club will engage in the planting and caring for the fruit trees which will educate children to be nutritional and environmental stewards.
+Members of the environment club will engage in the planting and care for the fruit trees which will educate children to be nutritional and environmental stewards.

 The sites for fruit tree growing will serve as demonstrative farms for other schools not included in this project and the surrounding communities.
-In each school, an Environmental day will be scheduled at the end of 3rd term which will involve parents touring the tree project and engaging with the school environmental club in conservation discussions about the environment and also to get further recommendations for the project.
+In each school, an Environmental day will be scheduled at the end of 3rd term which will involve parents touring the tree project and engaging with the school environmental club in conservation discussions about the environment and to get further recommendations for the project.
 In this event, parents will design together strategies for replicating fruit tree planting in their homes for subsistence and income generation.
 Patron teachers in the respective schools will be responsible for mobilising pupils for project activities and overseeing progress.
 The patrons will be reporting to the project coordinator.

 An Agricultural advisory officer from the sub-county will monitor the project and will be reporting to School patrons.

-This project of fruit trees will contribute to prevention of soil erosion and desertification.
+This project of fruit trees will contribute to the prevention of soil erosion and desertification.
 This is because the natural water cycle will be restored and groundwater will be brought to the surface by root systems thus restoring water tables (underground water) that will improve moisture in the soil and extend the rainy season.

 The project will also encourage and support schools to transform and economically strengthen the natural environment.

-This is because the long-term goal of the project is to contribute to the eradication of malnutrition poverty, food insecurity and fostering a lasting high quality of life for the local children in rural schools, while safeguarding long-term environmental sustainability by growing fruits.
-Thus enhance the ability of children in rural schools to understand increase and sustain fruit production for improved food self-sufficiency and nutrition resulting into children’s stay and completion of school, and environmental conservation.
+This is because the long-term goal of the project is to contribute to the eradication of malnutrition poverty, food insecurity and fostering a lasting high quality of life for the local children in rural schools while safeguarding long-term environmental sustainability by growing fruits.
+Thus, enhance the ability of children in rural schools to understand increase and sustain fruit production for improved food self-sufficiency and nutrition resulting into children’s stay and completion of school, and environmental conservation.

 Local people and farmers are facing increased droughts, conditions that undermine their ability to feed and support themselves through farming.
 Transect walks conducted revealed that the district has few trees as windbreakers, fodder and nutrition.
 Communities seem not to be bothered by this significant implication.

-Therefore, in coordination with school management committees we acknowledged the need for an intervention to stretch out to school-going children and meet their needs.
+Therefore, in coordination with school management committees, we acknowledged the need for an intervention to stretch out to school-going children and meet their needs.
 This is because if children are taught to be conscious about their environment they will grow up as responsible citizens.